-This variant includes three sources of supply to a single national market.19 The model can simulate the effects of a binding quota on prices, quantities, and volumes of production in the market.
+This variant includes three sources of supply to a single national market.
+The model can simulate the effects of a binding quota on prices, quantities, and volumes of production in the market.
 For example, this model would be appropriate for analyzing the price, quantity, and expenditure effects of an increase in the quota for imports of agricultural products, such as Korean dairy products.
 In this case, buyers would choose between dairy products of a domestically-produced variety, a subject Korean variety, and non-subject variety.

 - Perfect competition: The model assumes that suppliers operate under perfect competition in the market.
-This means that firms earn zero profits, there is unlimited entry and exit, and the new equilibrium is calculated by setting supply equal to demand. - Products differentiated by source: Products are imperfectly substitutable across countries, and there is a different price for products originating from each of the sources. - Supply of subject imports is perfectly inelastic: The model fixes the level of subject imports to an exogenously-determined (outside the model) quota level.
+This means that firms earn zero profits, there is unlimited entry and exit, and the new equilibrium is calculated by setting supply equal to demand. - Products differentiated by source: Products are imperfectly substitutable across countries, and there is a different price for products originating from each of the sources. - Supply of subject imports is perfectly inelastic: The model fixes the level of subject imports to an exogenously-determined (outside the model) quota level. - Nested CES: Demand is modeled using equations with constant elasticity of substitution (CES) functional forms.
+The model assumes a nested CES structure so the substitutability of the two nested sources of supply is represented by a higher elasticity value than the value used to represent the substitutability between the nest and the third source.
+If the industry being considered exhibits a non-nested CES structure rather than a nested CES structure, simply input the same elasticity of substitution values.

-19The industry may have many more sources of supply, but they are aggregated into three sources to simplify the model.
+The industry may have many more sources of supply, but they are aggregated into three sources to simplify the model.